Complete Idiot's Guide to Seed Saving and Starting

 Permanent markers tend to

 fade over time.
-Check your tags regularly as you walk
+Check your tags regularly as you walk through

 The seeds of some plants do not germinate readily.
 Hard seed coats on